 Rotary Chair Assessment

-The rotary chair assessment may be used to help our Audiologists understand a patient’s vestibulo-ocular reflex—how your eyes respond to changes in head and body position.
+The rotary chair test may be used to help our Audiologists understand a patient’s vestibulo-ocular reflex—how your eyes respond to changes in head and body position.
 The test involves measuring eye movement as the patient sits in a computerized, mechanical chair that spins at varying speeds.

 CDVAT (Computerized Dynamic Visual Acuity Test)